 - Canning funnel

 You can find all of these items in local kitchen stores or online.
-They also come in sets like this from Granite Ware:
+They also come in sets from Granite Ware.

 You will also need: